 Symptoms of diabetes can be subtle and many of the symptoms can seem harmless.
 You could have diabetes for months or even years and not have any symptoms at all.
 The American Diabetes Association estimates that more than 6 million people in the United States alone are unaware they have the disease.

 Understanding possible risks and symptoms can lead to early diagnosis and treatment—and a lifetime of better health!
 If you or someone you love have one or more of these symptoms see your doctor and ask to get tested.

-Keep in mind that like many people with type 2 diabetes you may have symptoms.
+Keep in mind that like many people with type 2 diabetes you may have NO symptoms.

 Your doctor can test your blood to see if you have diabetes.
 There are several tests that measure the amount of glucose in your blood including:

 Fasting Plasma Glucose Test —this is the simplest and fastest way to measure blood glucose and diagnose diabetes.
 Your doctor will ask you to fast (having nothing to eat or drink except water) for 8-12 hours before the test.
 Blood is drawn and the level of glucose in the blood is measured.

 - Results of 99/mg/dl or less is normal

 - Results of 100-125 mg/dl mean you may have pre-diabetes

 - Results of 126mg/dl or higher means that you probably have diabetes.
 If your test comes back with a number of 126mg/dl or higher your doctor will repeat the test on a different day to be sure the reading is right.
 You are diagnosed with diabetes if your blood glucose level is 126 mg/dl or greater on two separate tests.